 - Application can be made at any time.

-- Currently there is no end date for application, with more than $9 million still available.
+- Currently there is no end date for application

 - Forms and related information are on the Clean Water Partnership loan program web page